kittykatattack/agdt/README.md

 The ZIP file
 -----------

-Select the *Clone or download* buttons and choose *Download ZIP*.
+Select the *Clone or download* button and choose *Download ZIP*.

 Clone this repository
 ---------------------

-Alternatively, you can use git to clone this repository.
-(If you don't know how to use git [you can find out here](https://github.com/kittykatattack/learningGit).)
+Alternatively, you can use Git to clone this repository.
+(If you don't know how to use Git [you can find out here](https://github.com/kittykatattack/learningGit).)

 To clone this repository, run the following in the command line: